Stand with Ukraine flag

 image

-For DEVICE persistent clients, we use the tbmq.msg.persisted Kafka topic as a means of processing published messages that are extracted from the tbmq.msg.all topic.
-Dedicated threads, functioning as Kafka consumers, retrieve these messages and store them in a PostgreSQL database utilized for persistence storage.
-This approach is particularly suitable for DEVICE clients, as they typically do not require extensive message reception and may not be concerned about message loss during offline periods.
-Using this approach helps us smoothly recover stored messages when a DEVICE client reconnects.
-At the same time, it ensures good performance for scenarios involving a low incoming message rate.
+For Device persistent clients, we use the tbmq.msg.persisted Kafka topic as a means of processing published messages that are extracted from the tbmq.msg.all topic.
+Dedicated threads, functioning as Kafka consumers, retrieve these messages and store them in a Redis database utilized for persistence storage.
+This approach is particularly suitable for Device clients, as they typically do not require extensive message reception.
+This approach helps us recover stored messages smoothly when a client reconnects.
+At the same time, it ensures great performance for scenarios involving a moderate incoming message rate.

 image

-For APPLICATION persistent clients, we choose a distinct approach.
-A dedicated Kafka topic is created for each client and every message that is extracted from the tbmq.msg.all topic and is intended for a specific APPLICATION is stored in the corresponding Kafka topic.
-Subsequently, a separate thread (Kafka consumer) is assigned to each APPLICATION.
+Any message read from the tbmq.msg.all topic meant for a specific Application client is then stored in the corresponding Kafka topic.
+A separate thread (Kafka consumer) is assigned to each Application.
 These threads retrieve messages from the corresponding Kafka topics and deliver them to the respective clients.
 This approach significantly improves performance by ensuring efficient message delivery.
+Additionally, the nature of the Kafka consumer group makes the MQTT 5 shared subscription feature extremely efficient for Application clients.

 For both types of clients, we provide configurable instruments to control the persistence of messages per client and the duration for which they are stored.
 You can refer to the following environment variables to adjust these settings: